Product Docs

 Wolfi is a minimal open source Linux distribution created specifically for cloud workloads, with an emphasis on software supply chain security.
-Using apk for package management, Wolfi differs from Alpine in a few important aspects, most notably the use of glibc instead of musl and the fact that Wolfi doesn’t have a kernel of its own since it is built to run on containers.
-The minimal footprint makes Wolfi an ideal base for both distroless runtimes and fully-featured builder images.
+Using apk for package management, Wolfi differs from Alpine in a few important aspects, most notably the use of glibc instead of musl and the fact that Wolfi doesn’t have a kernel as it is intended to be used with a container runtime.
+This minimal footprint makes Wolfi an ideal base for both distroless images and fully-featured builder images.

-A distroless image is typically a very minimal container image that doesn’t have shells or package managers.
+A distroless image is a minimal container image that typically doesn’t include a shell or package manager.
 The extra tightness improves security in several aspects, but it requires a more sophisticated strategy for image composition since you can’t install packages so easily.
+Wolfi-based builder images are still a better and more secure option to use as base images in your Dockerfile than using a full-fledged Linux distribution, as they are smaller and have fewer CVEs.
+You can learn more about distroless in our Going Distroless guide.

 In this article, we’ll learn how to leverage Wolfi to create safer runtime environments based on containers.
 To demonstrate Wolfi usage in a Dockerfile workflow (using a Dockerfile to build your image), we’ll create an image based on the wolfi-base image maintained by Chainguard.
-The goal is to have a final runtime image able to execute a Python command-line script.
-The Step 4 of this guide, which is optional, demonstrates how to turn that into a distroless image by combining it with a Python distroless runtime.
+The goal is to have a final runtime image able to execute a Python application.
+Step 4 of this guide, which is optional, demonstrates how to turn that into a distroless image by combining it with a Python distroless image, also provided by Chainguard.

 You’ll need Docker to build and run the application.